fpclass/perpetual-haskelling-initiative/README.md

 If their deck runs out of cards, instead of drawing a card at the start of a turn they take damage.
  -- This damage should increase as the number of turns with an empty deck increases (exact numbders tbd)

+# Decks
+Decks can be constructed by the user, but every deck consists of two main parts:
+- Cards from a BASE DECK
+- Cards from an EXPANSION

+Cards from a BASE DECK are focussed on the behaviours of programming paradigms Cards from an EXPANSION are focussed on the behaviours of specific programming languages